SENATE JOINT RESOLUTION NO. 1

 (2) A bill that reduces revenue and that contains a contingent voidness provision may not be transmitted to the Governor unless there is an identified corresponding reduction in an appropriation contained in the general appropriations act.

 40-190.
-Transmittal of bills between houses.
+Transmittal of bills between houses -- referral -- hearing.
 (1) Each house shall transmit to the other with any bill all relevant papers.

 (2) When a House bill is transmitted to the Senate, the Secretary of the Senate shall give a dated receipt for the bill to the Chief Clerk of the House.
 When a Senate bill is transmitted to the House of Representatives, the Chief Clerk of the House shall give a dated receipt to the Secretary of the Senate.

 40-200.
-Transmittal deadlines.
+Transmittal deadlines -- two-thirds vote requirement.
 (1) (a) A bill or amendment transmitted after the deadline established in this subsection (1) may be considered by the receiving house only upon approval of two-thirds of its members present and voting.
 If the receiving house does not so vote, the bill or amendment must be held pending in the house to which it was transmitted.

-(b) (i) A bill, except for an appropriation bill, a revenue bill, or amendments considered by joint committee, must be transmitted from one house to the other on or before the 45th legislative day.
+(b) (i) A bill, except for an appropriation bill, a revenue bill, a bill proposing a referendum, an interim study resolution, or amendments considered by joint committee, must be transmitted from one house to the other on or before the 45th legislative day.

-(ii) Amendments, except to appropriation bills and revenue bills, must be transmitted from one house to the other on or before the 73rd legislative day.
+(ii) Amendments, except to appropriation bills, committee bills implementing the general appropriations bill, the revenue estimating resolution, interim study resolutions, bills proposing referenda, and revenue bills, must be transmitted from one house to the other on or before the 73rd legislative day.

-(c) (i) Revenue bills originating in the Senate must be transmitted to the House on or before the 71st legislative day.
+(c) (i) Revenue bills and bills proposing referenda must be transmitted to the other house on or before the 67th legislative day.

-(ii) House amendments to Senate revenue bills must be transmitted by the House to the Senate on or before the 82nd legislative day.
+(ii) Amendments to revenue bills and bills proposing referenda, received from the other house, must be transmitted to the house of origin on or before the 80th legislative day.

-(v) A revenue bill is one that either increases or decreases revenue.
+(iii) A revenue bill is one that either increases or decreases revenue by enacting, eliminating, increasing, or decreasing taxes, fees, or fines.

 (ii) Senate amendments to appropriation bills must be transmitted by the Senate to the House on or before the 80th legislative day.

-(2) (a) A joint resolution introduced for the purpose of estimating revenue available for appropriation by the Legislature must be transmitted no later than the 60th legislative day.
+(2) (a) A joint resolution introduced pursuant to 5-5-227, MCA, for the purpose of estimating revenue available for appropriation by the Legislature must be transmitted to the Senate no later than the 60th legislative day.

-(b) Amendments to the resolutions must be transmitted to the house of origin no later than the 82nd legislative day.
+(b) Amendments to the revenue estimating resolution must be transmitted to the body in which the resolution was introduced no later than the 82nd legislative day.

 (3) Bills repealing or directing the amendment or adoption of administrative rules and joint resolutions advising or requesting the repeal, amendment, or adoption of administrative rules may be transmitted at any time during a session.